 - Be open to new systems

-Eugene Brockman works as the Talent Manager at MMI Holdings, and has helped make his company and his colleagues more resilient to change.
+Eugene Brockman works as the Talent Manager at MMH, and has helped make his company and his colleagues more resilient to change.
 He’s done this through a strategy called ‘future-proofing’, which helps companies remain viable by enabling them to adapt to innovation.
 In his experience, and in the current digital age, Eugene finds that a lot of companies copy what everyone else is doing, and think that because it worked for someone else, it’ll work for them.
 This, however, is dangerous:

 “Looking over the fence won’t keep you relevant,” he says.
 “Staying viable in the current market means being able to take client requirements into account, looking at your products and tech infrastructure, and coming up with new ways to get that out to the consumer in a way that they want to consume it.”
 On the surface, this deals with understanding where you are, what you need, and what you could do to find innovative ways of generating new kinds of revenue.

 But the value of future-proofing, Eugene says, is more importantly about empowering the people within a company to help solve those problems: “It’s about giving people the choice to explore new technology, and decide which way they want to go.
 Where previously they might only have done what they were told to, future-proofing is about enabling them to play a more strategic function.”

 What future-proofing looks like